atilaromero/k8s_gitops_localdev/README.md

 It will:

-1. Install a local k8s cluster using k3d.
-  *Attention: It overwrites the local .kube/conf*
+1. Install a local k8s cluster using k3d. **Warning: It overwrites the local .kube/conf**

 2. Export the local k8s_gitops_localdev repository in the cluster, creating a read-only git server